Senior Driver Car Insurance: Rates, Discounts & Best Companies for Older Drivers

 If any of these apply, tools like AAA's Drivers 65 Plus self-assessment and AARP's free "We Need to Talk" online seminar can help you evaluate next steps.
 A clinical driving assessment — conducted by a trained occupational therapist or specialist — can objectively determine whether driving is still safe and what modifications might help.

 If you decide to drive less or give up driving, don't simply cancel your policy without exploring alternatives.
-A coverage switch to a lower-tier plan or a pay-per-mile policy can preserve protection while cutting costs significantly.
+Switching to a lower-tier plan or a pay-per-mile policy can preserve your protection while cutting costs significantly.
+Compare car insurance rate trends for 2026 to understand today's market before making any changes.

 Frequently Asked Questions